 Leading breakthrough change for the benefit of the industry

-The Asphalt Institute Foundation (AIF) is hosting the inaugural STrategic Asphalt Research (STAR) symposium May 10-12, 2017 at The Broadmoor in Colorado Springs, Colorado where asphalt experts will gather to discuss the asphalt technology of tomorrow as part of the agenda.
+The Asphalt Institute Foundation ® (AIF) hosted the inaugural STrategic Asphalt Research (STAR) symposium May 10-12, 2017 at The Broadmoor in Colorado Springs, Colorado.
+Asphalt experts from across the globe gathered to discuss the asphalt technology of tomorrow as part of the agenda.

-Martin Carlson has been named chairman for their 2017 symposium and Michael Rogers will be the keynote speaker.
+Martin Carlson served as the chairman for the 2017 symposium and Michael Rogers, Practical Futurist®, served as the symposium's keynote speaker.

 Carlson contributed greatly to the international asphalt industry as the director of business development at Nynas and through his works with Eurobitume.